 I often receive calls for marriage counseling whereby one spouse is eager to get to work and the other spouse … well, not so much.
 Doing good couples’ therapy is a bit challenging when only one partner is present.
-As the old adage goes, there’s always two sides to every story.
+As the old adage goes, there are always two sides to every story.
 And for the therapist, objectivity is essential.

 In such cases, I’m reminded of clients whose tendency is to get caught up in the internal negative dialogue regarding the state of their marriage.
-When we find ourselves unhappy with our relationship, marriage or with our partner we can succumb to a mindset that magnifies all of the wrong instead of what might be going right.
-Like an endless running commentary along the bottom screen of our mind, we keep getting drawn back into a spiral of disappointment, sadness, bitterness and frustration.
+When we find ourselves unhappy with our relationship, marriage, or with our partner we can succumb to a mindset that magnifies all of the wrong instead of what might be going right.
+Like an endless running commentary along the bottom screen of our mind, we keep getting drawn back into a spiral of disappointment, sadness, bitterness, and frustration.

 Perhaps you feel your partner regularly fails you – they forget to complete tasks or keep promises.
-Maybe your spouse is often pre-occupied with their electronic device – hidden behind the screen of their mobile phone – your reminded of how often you feel unimportant, dismissed or rejected.
-Instead of gently reaching out to our partner, to gain their attention and communicate our emotional needs, many of us choose to hold back and continue to gather more evidence that validate our feelings of unhappiness.
+Maybe your spouse is often pre-occupied with their electronic device – hidden behind the screen of their mobile phone – you're reminded of how often you feel unimportant, dismissed or rejected.
+Instead of gently reaching out to our partner, to gain their attention and communicate our emotional needs, many of us choose to hold back and continue to gather more evidence that validates our feelings of unhappiness.
 Until we are willing to become more self-aware of such attempts of cognitive sabotage, we are guaranteed to remain stuck.

 In such scenarios, I remind clients of alternatives actions they can consider that will potentially better their relationship – even if it’s just you alone who’s working on things.
-Part of the distress clients feel is very much aligned to how we choose to think about a problem.
+Part of the distress clients feels is very much aligned to how we choose to think about a problem.
 In other words, we become focused on what appears broken and overlook the good stuff happening right in front of us.
 Plenty of research lends itself to the understanding that our negative thoughts can be a “source of enduring suffering in both the mind and body.”
 Further, we know that certain mindfulness practices can significantly improve our experience of happiness and satisfaction within ourselves and in our romantic relationships

 To break out of the negative feedback loop make the decision to give yourself, your partner and your relationship the benefit of the doubt.
 Practice very purposefully and mindfully those things that naturally enhance the experience of joy and connection.